salonysonawa123/python_program/README.md

 # python_program
-Here is some python programs and some of program made with the use of tkinter package.
+Here is some python programs and in this 1 or 2 program made with the use of tkinter package.